revaz256/covid-tracking-nepal/README.txt

 Can be used for any country, simply enter the name of the country as: ".../country/<name_of_country>"

-API fetched using JQuery and graphed using Chart.js
+Data retrieved from API using JQuery and graphed using Chart.js